Red Sox host the Rockies on home losing streak

-BOTTOM LINE: The Boston Red Sox play the Colorado Rockies looking to end their four-game home losing streak.
+BOTTOM LINE: The Boston Red Sox take on the Colorado Rockies looking to stop their five-game home losing streak.

-Boston has a 17-17 record in home games and a 33-34 record overall.
-The Red Sox have a 14-5 record in games when they hit at least two home runs.
+Boston has gone 17-18 in home games and 33-35 overall.
+The Red Sox have the fourth-ranked team on-base percentage in the AL at .331.

-Colorado has a 12-21 record in road games and a 28-40 record overall.
-The Rockies have gone 9-2 in games when they hit two or more home runs.
+Colorado has gone 13-21 in road games and 29-40 overall.
+The Rockies have gone 14-35 in games when they have allowed at least one home run.

-TOP PERFORMERS: Rafael Devers has 16 doubles and 15 home runs for the Red Sox.
-Justin Turner is 11-for-39 with three doubles and two home runs over the last 10 games.
+TOP PERFORMERS: Rafael Devers has 16 doubles and 17 home runs while hitting .247 for the Red Sox.
+Justin Turner is 11-for-39 with two doubles and two home runs over the last 10 games.

-Ryan McMahon leads the Rockies with 10 home runs while slugging .481.
-Nolan Jones is 13-for-36 with two doubles, three home runs and nine RBI over the past 10 games.
+Ryan McMahon has 19 doubles, three triples, 10 home runs and 37 RBI for the Rockies.
+Nolan Jones is 13-for-36 with three doubles, three home runs and eight RBI over the last 10 games.

 INJURIES: Red Sox: Chris Sale: 60-Day IL (shoulder), Joely Rodriguez: 15-Day IL (shoulder), Richard Bleier: 15-Day IL (shoulder), John Schreiber: 15-Day IL (side), Yu Chang: 10-Day IL (hand), Zack Kelly: 60-Day IL (elbow), Wyatt Mills: 60-Day IL (elbow), Adalberto Mondesi: 60-Day IL (knee), Trevor Story: 60-Day IL (elbow)